 - The green peppers should be cut into strips or large bite-sized chunks.

 - Season with oregano and sea salt.

-- Don’t toss the salad too much; be gentle.
+- Don't toss the ingredients too much; be gentle.

 - Kalamata olives are traditionally served with the pits; just be careful when eating them.